ackama/rails-template/README.md

 generator system, allowing all of its ERb templates and files to be referenced when the application template script is evaluated.

-Rails generators are very lightly documented; what you’ll find is that most of the heavy lifting is done by  [Thor](http://whatisthor.com/).
+Rails generators are very lightly documented; what you'll find is that most of the heavy lifting is done by  [Thor](http://whatisthor.com/).
 Thor is a tool that allows you to easily perform command line utilities.
-The most common methods used by this template are Thor’s `copy_file`, `template`, and `gsub_file`.
+The most common methods used by this template are Thor's `copy_file`, `template`, and `gsub_file`.
 You can dig into the well-organized and well-documented [Thor source code](https://github.com/erikhuda/thor) to learn more.
 If any file finishes with `.tt`, Thor considers it to be a template and places it in the destination without the extension `.tt`.

 ## Tooling choices and configuration